ollieellis/CPU_emulator/test/README.md

 THE MIPS PARSER LISCENCE IS IN THE LISCENCE FILE IN test/mips-parser.
+WE DID NOT MAKE IT.
 The project can be found here: https://github.com/olly-larkin/mips-parser
 We use this instead of mips-linux-gnu-gcc because it is cross platform and easier to develop with on macos

 Tests are written in assembly and stored in txt files in test/mips_assembly